Malbone Street wreck: Brotherhood of Locomotive Engineers strike

-The Brotherhood of Locomotive Engineers, representing some of the motormen operating elevated trains of the Brooklyn Rapid Transit Company (BRT), went on strike on the morning of November 1 over issues involving union organization and the discharge from employment of twenty-nine of its members.
+The Brotherhood of Locomotive Engineers, representing some of the motormen operating elevated trains of the Brooklyn Rapid Transit Company (BRT), had just gone on strike that morning, November 1, over issues involving union organizing and the discharge from employment of twenty-nine of its members.
 This created a shortage of motormen to operate the system.
-The BRT had tried to keep service running with non-striking personnel, which included men in other unions, including the company union.
-Hours after the crash, the strike was discontinued.
+The BRT elected to keep service running with non-striking personnel, which included men in other unions, including the company union.
+Hours after the crash occurred, and less than 24 hours after the strike began, it was discontinued.

 Motorman's lack of experience

 Luciano, the derailed train's motorman, was a crew dispatcher who was pressed into service during the strike.
 He had never operated an elevated train in passenger service before, was not familiar with the Brighton Beach Line, and his only experience moving trains was parking non-revenue trains in a train yard a year earlier.
 Luciano had received less than three hours of classroom instruction in being a motorman, and was never officially certified as one.
 The norm was no fewer than 90 hours of instruction and hands-on training.

-In addition to his inexperience, Luciano was mourning the death of his infant daughter, who had been a victim of the Spanish flu epidemic and whose funeral had been three days before.
-Luciano was himself recovering from the flu.
+In addition to his inexperience, Luciano was mourning the death of his infant daughter who had been a victim of the Spanish flu epidemic and whose funeral had been three days before, while Luciano himself was recovering from a recent bout of the flu.